Pklong/github-grabber/README.md

 ## Introducing HTTP

-We'll now turn our attention to the [http] module.
-Use the [createServer] method to create an instance of [http.Server].
+We'll now turn our attention to the [http] module, using the [createServer] method to create an instance of [http.Server].

 ### Nodemon